Ngwah Desmond Ngwah Desmond

 Reduces cart abandonment

-Example: Walmart found that every 1-second improvement in page load time increased conversions by 2%. - What Slows Down a WebsiteMany business owners don’t realize their site’s performance is suffering.
+4. What Slows Down a WebsiteMany business owners don’t realize their site’s performance is suffering.
 Common culprits include:

 Large, uncompressed images